 When to use?

 When you are pushed for time and you are dealing with someone who you trust.
-They also need to be clear that it would not be in their best interest for them to “win” a cheap victory.
-Both parties win and lose - but make sure you win the right things and lose the right things.
+It also needs to be clear that it would not be in the other side’s interest for them to “win” a cheap victory.
+Both sides win and lose.
+Make sure you win the right things and lose the right things.

 When you use compromising as an excuse for not preparing properly.
-Without quality negotiation training, most negotiators wing it, and end up compromising.
-If the outcome of the negotiation is critical, then you should not compromise on things that you absolutely must have.
+Without quality negotiation training, most negotiators wing it and end up compromising.
+You shouldn’t compromise on vital points if the outcome of the negotiation is critical.

-One of the problems with compromising is: if you make concessions within your position with no strong rationale, the other party may assume that you are going to continue to make more concessions, and appeal to you using weak rationale.
+If you make concessions within your position with no strong rationale, the other side may assume you’re going to continue to make even more.
+The other side may then appeal to you using weak rationale.

-If you get known for being a compromise styled negotiator, look out!
-Your trading partners will wise up to your negotiation style and they will start to make more and more extreme opening positions.
+If you get known for being a compromise styled negotiator—look out!
+Your trading partners could wise up to your negotiation style.
+They may start to make more extreme opening positions.
 Bigger opening positions result in greater chances of deadlocks.
 Compromises cheat both sides out of innovative solutions.

 Learn from collaborative styles by making it safe to explore options together.
-Invite the other side to join you in 'what if' frames to explore possibilities, without the danger of being tied to your idea.
+Invite the other side to join you in “what if” frames.
+This allows you to explore possibilities without the danger of being tied to your idea.

-If the other side starts with an extreme opening position, be sure to quickly bring them back to reality, or counter balance with your own extreme position.
-Caution: extreme positions can lead to drawn out dog fights that result in more deadlocks.
+If the other side starts with an extreme opening position, be sure to quickly bring them back to reality.
+You could also counterbalance with your own extreme position.
+Caution: Extreme positions can lead to drawn-out dog fights.
+These can result in more deadlocks.

 Collaborate (I Win – You Win)

-Often referred to as 'expanding the pie', collaborative negotiators are willing to invest more time and energy in finding innovative solutions, feeling secure in the fact that there will be more value to share out later on.
-The mantra of collaborative negotiators is: 'it's not enough that I win, I will not be happy until you have won too.'
+Often referred to as “expanding the pie,” collaborative negotiators are willing to invest more time and energy in finding innovative solutions.
+They feel secure in the fact that more value will be shared out later on.
+The mantra of collaborative negotiators is: “It’s not enough that I win, I will not be happy until you have won, too.”

 When to use?

-As mentioned briefly in the Compete section: if a relationship is important to you, and if your market reputation is important, if the other side needs to perform and not just exchange a standard product for cash, high risk (e.g. new market or new product or both), if there is a large amount of money at stake, then you are best advised to think about all the ways in which you can build a more trusting collaborative working relationship.
+- High-risk deals (e.g. new market or new product or both.)
+If there is a large amount of money at stake, you are best advised to think about the ways you can build a more trusting, collaborative working relationship.

-If you need to understand the feelings and deeper interests or motivations of all negotiators, then collaboration is your best path.
+- You need to understand the feelings and deeper interests or motivations of negotiators.

 Be careful not to collaborate with competitive style negotiators—unless they agree to and live up to your agreed (written or unwritten) rules of collaboration.
-Die hard competitive negotiators can be treated in transactional trading manner - e.g. “I’ll only give you this if you give me that".
+Die-hard competitive negotiators can be treated in a transactional trading manner, e.g. “I’ll only give you this if you give me that.”

-When we share information we need to make sure that we share information at the same level of detail.
-Too much and we could be exploited - too little and the other side can lock up like a clam.
+When we share information, we need to make sure that we share information at the same level of detail.
+Too much and we could be exploited.
+Too little and the other side can close up like a clam.

 Collaboration requires more time and needs to be at the right level.
-So if you’re a vendor and your buyer doesn’t have the authority or knowledge or won’t invest the time, save your effort.
-Best to talk with them about your style of negotiation or build a relationship at another level of their organization.
-Same advice goes for buyers in reverse.
+So, if you’re a vendor and your buyer doesn’t have the authority or knowledge or won’t invest the time, save your effort.
+It’s best to talk to them about your style of negotiation.
+You could also build a relationship at another level of their organization.
+The same advice goes for buyers in reverse.

-So when might you need to defend yourself against a Collaborative negotiator?
-If you have decided that it's not in your interest to use a collaborative style with a negotiator, then decide on your alternative style and flesh out what behaviour translates into.
-So a commodity supplier who suffers a great deal of competition in their market place will try to get their foot in your door.
-A wise procurement manager will be careful to not investing too much time, or give any time - unless there is value.
+So, a commodity supplier who suffers a great deal of competition in their marketplace usually will try to get their foot in your door.
+A wise procurement manager will be careful to not investing too much time unless there is value.
 Your time is short, so be careful who you collaborate with.

 Before you negotiate, stop and ask yourself:

 - What is my preferred style of negotiation?
-The Negotiation Experts will release our on-line graphical Negotiation Style Profile in 2010.
-In the interim.
-In the meantime, the generalist TKI profile is a reasonable conflict profile.
-Once you know your style, you’ve taken the first step to gaining flexibility in your negotiations.
-There is much you can do as a member of a negotiation team, if you know your fellow team members’ profiles.
+The generalist TKI profile is a reasonable conflict profile.
+Once you know your style, you’ve taken the first step to gain flexibility in your negotiations.
+There is much you can do as a member of a negotiation team if you know your fellow team members’ profiles.

-- Which of these 5 styles best describes your business client or vendor negotiation relationship?
-You may find it useful to allocate a percentage score to each style, and then ask yourself whether you’re happy with the current styles balance.
-If not happy, then make a plan to migrate to your preferred styles.
+- Which of these five styles best describes your business client or vendor negotiation relationship?
+You may find it useful to allocate a percentage score to each style.
+Then, ask yourself whether you’re happy with the balance of the current style.
+If you’re not happy, make a plan to migrate to your preferred styles.

-Don’t blindly apply 1 negotiation style to your negotiation.
-Work through your list of goals in your concession strategy, and decide which issues are best to: collaborate, compete, compromise, avoid, accommodate.
+Don’t blindly apply one negotiation style to your negotiation.
+First, work through your list of goals in your trading plan.
+Then decide which issues are best to collaborate, compete, compromise, avoid, and accommodate on.

-Finally - there’s very seldom an escape from having to use a competitive style.
+Finally, there’s very seldom an escape from having to use a competitive style.
 At some point, you’re going to need to do some claiming or sharing out the value you’ve created.
-So think carefully about which point in the negotiation you need to switch to competing.
-So if the other side compete too early, be prepared to pause the negotiation and have words ready to revert to another style.
+Think carefully about at which point in the negotiation you need to switch to competing.